BardicDefense/purple-hack/README.md

 Shrines and churches dedicated to specific saints or aspects of divinity are scattered throughout the world.
-A holy spellcaster who prays for one hour at such a shrine earns the blessing of the saint in the form of an additional spell.
+A holy spellcaster who prays for one hour at such a shrine earns the blessing of the saint in the form of an additional specific spell.
 Once bestowed, this blessing remains with the character until the spell is cast.
 A character may only have the blessing of a single saint at any one time.
 Praying at a shrine dedicated to a different saint causes the spell bestowed by the new saint to replace that bestowed by the previous saint.
-The spell may be of higher Rank than what the character is usually able to cast, but subsequent blessings are bestowed only if the spell is of a Rank that the character can normally memorize and if at least one day has passed.
+The spell may be of higher Rank than what the character is usually able to cast, but subsequent blessings from the same shrine are bestowed only if the spell is of a Rank that the character can normally memorize and if at least one day has passed.

 Characters who can not normally cast holy spells can also pray at shrines and receive blessings.
-The character must be of 3rd Level or higher, have performed worthy deeds in service of the saint or the Church associated with the blessing, and can receive the blessing of each saint only one time ever.
+The character must be of 3rd Level or higher, have performed worthy deeds in service of the saint or the church associated with the blessing, and can receive the blessing of each saint only one time ever.

-## Mapping

-Maps are usually best made simply: boxes and lines are sufficient to keep you from getting lost.
-The players' map represents an actual in-game object.
-If the players at the table are making a map, then a character must also be making one and have the tools to do so.
-This has several corollaries: the party must have light (they can only map what they see) and mapping supplies (something to write with and something to write on), and they must be moving at a cautious exploration rate.
-Perhaps most importantly, a map being actively made is a fragile item (see [item saving throws](#item-saving-throws))--if something happens to the map in-game, it happens to the players' map as well!
-If the party wants backup copies, the players must actually draw them.
-If the entire party dies in the dungeon, the only way their maps will survive is if copies were left on the surface.
+### Lost Spellbooks

+In the event of disaster, a spellcaster who uses a spellbook and has lost it can rewrite spells they have learned into a blank spellbook.
+This requires 1 day and 100d. per Rank of spell to be written.

+### Magic Item Crafting

+Potions are created by alchemists, with the more powerful potions usually requiring the help of a Magic-User.
+A Magic-User seeking to create potions must employ an alchemist.
+A Magic-User must be 9th Level to create potions on their own, and 11th Level to create other magic items.

+### Potion Creation

+Potions can be crafted by any mage of 5th Level or above, with the aid of an alchemist, and only one potion may be made at any one time.

+Potion brewing requires a stocked laboratory of at least 500d. in value.
+A mage can only brew potions they have drank or own the recipe for, and each potion costs additional silver pence per dose to brew; the referee will have these costs.

+### The Schools of Magic

+All spells belong to one of eight schools of magic.
+A caster can only learn spells from schools to which they have access.
+A caster gains access to a new school of their choice at every Name Level, learning random spells belonging to that school, one at each Rank they can cast.
+The schools are:

+- **Abjuration**: Spells protective in nature.
+These frequently ward against damage or hostile effects, like gas, poison, possession, etc.
+- **Conjuration**: Spells that summon creatures or objects, from a simple fog to extraplanar entities that serve your every whim.
+- **Divination**: Spells that reveal information, from hidden traps and chambers to items and fell secrets.
+- **Enchantment**: Spells that affect the minds of others and bend life to your will--men, monsters, and even plants--making them angry or ambivalent, docile or dependent.
+- **Evocation**: Spells that shape raw magic itself.
+Most purely offensive spells (like _Ioun Stone_, _Fireball_, etc.) belong to this school, making it nearly mandatory for any aspiring battle wizard.
+- **Illusion**: Spells that deceive; imaginary sounds, smells, objects, creatures, and even entire environments are possible.
+- **Necromancy**: Spells manipulating the energies of life and death, covering both healing the living and interactions with the dead (and undead).
+- **Transmutation**: Spells that alter the properties of a creature, object, or environment.
+One can fly, breathe underwater, or gain great strength, alter the size of a creature or object, or transmute one type of material into another.
+Sometimes called "Alteration."

+### Scrolls

+Spells can be bound to scrolls; each holds one spell.
+Holding it with both hands and reading from it aloud casts its spell, disintegrating the scroll.

+A spell on a scroll is not a prepared spell and can be cast even if the caster does not own the spell or isn't able to cast spells at that spell's Rank.
+The caster must still have access to the school to which the spell belongs, however (or be a holy caster to cast holy spells from scrolls).
+Spells on scrolls can't be modified through feats, though a caster can scribe a modified spell, and spells cannot be prepared from scrolls.

+For the purposes of range and so on, a scroll spell is treated as if the reader is casting it normally or is the minimum Level required to cast it normally, whichever is higher.

+Scrolls may be scribed by anyone who has the ability to both read scrolls and to cast the spell being scribed.
+It costs 250d. and two days per Rank of the spell, which can be broken up into multiple sessions.
+This requires a successful Arcana ability check, applying the ability modifier twice, rolled at the end of the scribing time.

 ## Moving Silently

 Anyone can attempt to sneak.
-A check is called for when attempting movement that normally attracts attention, such as slipping past a guard, or maneuvering behind a target for a surprise attack.
+A roll is called for when attempting movement that normally attracts attention, such as slipping past a guard, or maneuvering behind a target for a surprise attack.

 When attempting to sneak up on or past a creature, a Surprise Roll is made each round, adding the sneaking party's Dexterity modifier.
 If the roll indicates Surprise, the sneaking party may move for 1 Round without being detected.
 Otherwise, the sneaking party is spotted.
-If a sneaking character has the Stealth skill, and the Surprise Roll indicates that the sneaking character has been detected, that character may make a Stealth Skill Check to remain undetected.
+If the Surprise Roll indicates that the sneaking character has been detected, that character may make a Stealth Skill Check to remain undetected.

 - **Alert Enemies**: The attention of most intelligent undead (e.g., skeletons, zombies) and constructs (e.g. golems) never wavers.
-As such, sneaking checks against them incurs a -1 penalty on the roll.
+As such, sneaking checks against them incur a -1 penalty on both the Surprise and the Stealth rolls.
-- **Armour**: Wearing non-magical medium or heavy armour incurs a -1 penalty on the roll.
+- **Armour**: Wearing non-magical medium or heavy armour incurs a -1 penalty on both the Surprise and the Stealth rolls.
 - **Surprise**: Moving silently can be used to set up surprise attacks.

 ## NPC Spellcasting